Kong/docs.konghq.com/app/enterprise/1.3-rc/property-reference.md

 Some suffixes can be specified for each pair:

-- `ssl` will require that all connections made through a particular address/port be made with TLS enabled.
+- `ssl` requires that all connections made through a particular address/port be made with TLS enabled.
-- `http2` will allow for clients to open HTTP/2 connections to Kong's proxy server.
+- `http2` allows for clients to open HTTP/2 connections to Kong's proxy server.
-- Finally, `proxy_protocol` will enable usage of the PROXY protocol for a given address/port.
+- `proxy_protocol` enables usage of the PROXY protocol for a given address/port.
+- `transparent` causes Kong to listen to, and respond from, any and all IP addresses and ports you configure in `iptables`.
+- `deferred` instructs to use a deferred accept on Linux (the TCP_DEFER_ACCEPT socket option).
+- `bind` instructs to make a separate bind() call for a given `address:port` pair.
+- `reuseport` instructs to create an individual listening socket for each worker process, allowing a kernel to distribute incoming connections between worker processes.

 This value can be set to `off`, thus disabling the proxy port for this node, enabling a 'control-plane' mode (without traffic proxying capabilities) which